allow anyone knowing the proper password to log into our GNUmed databases: local samegroup +gm-logins scram-sha-256

 Find the configuration file pg_hba.conf and insert these two lines

-# allow anyone knowing the proper password to log into our GNUmed databases: local samegroup +gm-logins md5
+# allow anyone knowing the proper password to log into our GNUmed databases: local samegroup +gm-logins scram-sha-256

-into the pg_hba.conf file before any other lines starting with 'local'.
+into the pg_hba.conf file before any other lines starting with 'local' but after a line allowing maintenance access.

 The inserted line means: